SRFNStack/spliffy/README.md

 - **contentHandlers**: Content negotiation handlers. mime types must be lower case.
     - **read**: A method to convert the request body to an object
     - **write**: A method to convert the response body to a string
+- **staticContentTypes**: Custom file extension to content-type mappings.
+These overwrite default mappings from: https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Complete_list_of_MIME_types
+- **staticCacheControl**: Custom value for the Cache-Control header of static files

 #### A note on Filters